-The use of sunscreen is essential both for the protection of the white areas due to lack of melanin, and for the protection of normal skin from burns on the ground of which new vitiligo lesions may develop.
+In order to prevent vitiligo from spreading, it is essential to avoid friction injuries.
+Furthermore, the use of sunscreen is important both for the protection of the white patches of skin due to lack of melanin, and for the protection of normal skin from sunburns, on the ground of which new vitiligo lesions may develop.